Teen rescued from Lake Washington listed in critical condition

-Seattle firefighters and police pulled a teen out of Lake Washington this afternoon and transported him to Seattle Children’s Hospital, where he is listed in critical condition.
+Seattle firefighters and police pulled a teen out of Lake Washington this afternoon and transported him to Seattle Children’s hospital, where he is listed in critical condition.

 Seattle Fire Department and other authorities came to the rescue after receiving a report at 2:24 p.m. that a teen was “submerged” in the water in the Magnuson Park area.
 No other information is available at this time.